rgoshen/elasticsearch_8_and_the_elastic_stack_in_depth_and_hands_on/README.md

 - not as bad as it sounds - you can add <span style="color: blue;">more replica shards</span> for more read throughput
 - worst case you can <span style="color: blue;">re-index</span> your data
-- The number of shards can be set up front via a PUT commandvia <span style="color: blue;">REST</span>/HTTP
+- The number of shards can be set up front via a PUT command via <span style="color: blue;">REST</span>/HTTP

 ```bash
 PUT /testindex